sz3/turbopump/README.md

 ### What works

-* static cluster membership
+* static and dynamic cluster membership.
+Online addition of peers. (removal is broken-ish)
 * RAM data store
-* local storage and retrieval of small keys via unix domain sockets
+* local storage and retrieval of keys via HTTP over unix domain sockets
-* immutable writes
+* auto-versioned writes
+* primitive deletes
 * cross-peer sync
 	* efficient synchronization of changes to data store based on a hierarchical merkle-tree-like summary data structure
 * basic function callbacks on write completion
-* inter-box UDP communication for small packets.
+* inter-box UDP communication for small writes.
 	* No reliability, nor congestion control.
 YMMV.
 * inter-box UDT communication.
 	* No ability to reuse bound socket for outgoing connection -> :(